 Confusion around obligations and data required; concerns around reputation damage; this briefing clarifies the key concerns of businesses.

-Perfect for the time-strapped, this headline guide covers the key information about gender pay gap reporting and what your organisation needs to do next.
+Perfect for the time-strapped, this headline guide covers the key information about reporting and what your organisation needs to do next.

 Two issues, frequently confused.
 We highlight the key differences in meaning, and the various initiatives being successfully employed to address concerns.